 The Vagus Nerve (CN X)

-In this article we shall look at its anatomical course, motor, sensory and autonomic functions.
+In this article, we shall look at the anatomy of the vagus nerve – its anatomical course, functions and clinical correlations.

 The vagus nerve has the longest course of all the cranial nerves, extending from the head to the abdomen.
 Its name is derived from the Latin ‘vagary’ – meaning wandering.
 It is sometimes referred to as the wandering nerve.